 G guitar chord this is a super easy version of the G chord.
-I my index and middle fingers for this.
+I use index and middle fingers for this.
 It's just easier for me that way.
 Feel free to experiment with different fingers.
 You are teaching yourself not somebody else.

 It's a very easy guitar chord.
 This is also one of the most useful beginner guitar chords.

-G7 Guitar chord This is one of the beginner guitar chords that can be a challege to get right.
+G7 Guitar chord This is one of the beginner guitar chords that can be a challenge to get right.
 You need to work out the angles of your hand so that you are not muting out strings that should not be muted.